 In the book, On a Clear Day You Can See General Motors, DeLorean said he proposed that GM downsize its mid-sized cars.
 Mitchell objected, arguing that this would take “the corporation into a more utilitarian design and away from the longer, lower and sleeker look” (Wright, 1979; p.
 182).

-One could reasonably question the accuracy of DeLorean’s recollection, such as that Mitchell was the key impediment to downsizing the A-body.
-However, the resulting cars were clearly “designed in an atmosphere of unlimited faith in the traditional way of building American cars — big on the outside, small on the inside, heavy, posh and thirsty,” as noted by Richard M. Langworth and Jan.
+One might be skeptical about the accuracy of DeLorean’s recollection that Mitchell was the key impediment to downsizing the so-called A-body.
+However, the resulting cars were clearly “designed in an atmosphere of unlimited faith in the traditional way of building American cars — big on the outside, small on the inside, heavy, posh and thirsty,” according to Richard M. Langworth and Jan.
 P. Noyle (1985, p.
 324).

 How big were they?
 So big that the 1973 Cutlass Supreme two-door coupe was roughly the same size and weight of a full-sized Oldsmobile from the mid-50s.
 By the same token, the 1973 models were roughly 20 inches longer and 1,000 pounds heavier than the early-60s Cutlass — yet had three inches less rear-seat legroom.